jeanchoe/hackaques/README.md

 # Pi Fall Detector (Offline-first)

-An offline-first fall detection demo for Raspberry Pi using OpenCV.
-It detects possible falls from a camera feed with lightweight heuristics, starts a 10-second cancel timer (to reduce false alarms), and if not canceled it triggers notifications:
+CareLens is an offline-first fall detection demo for Raspberry Pi using OpenCV.
+It detects possible falls from a camera feed with lightweight heuristics, starts a 10-second cancel timer (to reduce false alarms), and if not canceled it instantly triggers an alert to caregivers in real-time.
+It eliminates the need for wearables.

 - **Local alert (always works offline):** plays a siren and speaks a message via the Pi speaker.
 - **Optional SMS/phone call (needs internet):** uses Twilio if credentials are provided.